"What!! You're back again?"

 - Interest in the Arts - Music, art work, poetry etc. Expressive Paths program

-- Competency development skills such as Social and Business etiquette, respect, proper attire, community expectations, job readiness, life skills, etc. (PSU Extension - Community Bridge Program)
+- Competency development skills such as Social and Business etiquette, respect, proper attire, community expectations, job readiness, life skills, etc. (Penn State Extension - Community Bridge Program)

 *Strongly Recommended Youth building tool: